-The Product applies the MSCI ESG screening criteria to identify and exclude companies that do not adhere to international norms - such as:
+The Product applies the NT Custom ESG screening methodology to identify and exclude companies that do not adhere to international norms - such as:

-- OECD Guidelines for Multinational Enterprises; - the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation (ILO) on Fundamental Principles and Rights at Work; and - the International Bill of Human Rights.
+- · OECD Guidelines for Multinational Enterprises; - the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation (ILO) on Fundamental Principles and Rights at Work; and - the International Bill of Human Rights.

-The implementation of these exclusions happens through the use of third party controversy data used as a proxy to assess the negative environmental, social and governance impact of a company's operations, Products and services.
+The implementation of these exclusions happens through the use of third party controversy data used as a proxy to assess the negative environmental, social and governance impact of a company's operations, products and services.